UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 github link: https://github.com/devconcept/multer-gridfs-storage/issues/490

-### .env file
+## .env file

-in order to store sensitive informations, we've decided to not upload this file to github, you have to create one file named ".env" under backend folder, and paste the content inside discord resources channel to it.
+In order to store sensitive informations, we've decided to not upload this file to github, you have to create one file named ".env" under backend folder, and paste the content inside discord resources channel to it.

-mongo uri is used to connect to database, and jwt key is used to salted hash the password.
+`MONGO_URI` is used to connect to database, and `JWT_SECRET_KEY` is used to salted hash the password.

-### about database:
+## MongoDB Database

-if you want to see data in mongodb, I'm using MongoCompass that's downloaded to desktop, use this url to paste into it once downloaded and opened:
+If you want to see data in mongodb, we are using MongoCompass that can be downloaded to desktop.
+Use this url to paste into it once downloaded and opened:
-(whole correct url is inside resources channel inside discord, replace it with that) mongodb+srv://(username):(password)@amor.f6fwapf.mongodb.net/Amor
+(whole correct url is inside resources channel inside discord, replace it with that) `mongodb+srv://(username):(password)@amor.f6fwapf.mongodb.net/Amor`

-use Amor as our only database
+Amor is the default database we are going to use for this project.

-### seeder
+## Seeder

 Use seeder to import and destroy data to the database

 - Create the yourdata.js file under data folder in the backend